 Number of current patients

-We will be reporting the current number of patients cared for at the alternative care facility every day at 2 p.m.
-This represents the number of patients being cared for as of 11 a.m. that day.
+We will be reporting the current number of patients cared for at the alternative care facility each day by 2 p.m.
+This represents the number of patients being cared for as of 11 a.m. each day.

 |Date||Number of current patients|